What’s the meaning of recruitment? Let’s start with something interesting…

 This is the initial stage where vacant roles are identified and analysed to ensure the right fit for the role.
 Companies should identify the number of posts needed, duties and responsibilities, qualification and experience required, and whether the post is for a full-time role/ part-time/ permanent or temporary.

-The recruiter will also define the job analysis, job description, job specification and the recruitment method at this stage.
+The recruiter will also define the job analysis, job description, job specification and the recruitment method.

 2. Strategy Development